I found this recipe in my daughter’s school PTO cookbook recently.

 4- dill pickle slices

-extras: the recipe calls for onion soup mix but I didn’t use that.
-Instead, I added garlic powder, onion flakes and salt to taste.
+extras: the recipe calls for an onion soup mix, but I didn’t use that.
+Instead, I added garlic powder, onion flakes, and salt to taste.

 Brown the beef and drain.